Fire and rescue services

 You must have medical insurance to enter Belarus.

 If you arrive without proof of insurance, you'll need to purchase a standard policy on entry.
+Check your insurance carefully to ensure you're covered in a 'do not travel' country.

 Contact the Ministry of Foreign Affairs of Belarus for details.